Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Introduction

 \subsection{Acknowledgements}

-We thank Jason Behrstock, Chris Hruska, Misha Kapovich, Mike Mihalik and Kim Ruane for helpful conversations, and an anonymous referee for comments on an earlier version of this paper.
+We thank Jason Behrstock, Murray Elder, Chris Hruska, Misha Kapovich, Mike Mihalik and Kim Ruane for helpful conversations, and the anonymous referees for their comments.
 We are grateful to Anthony Henderson for helping to support a visit by the first author to the University of Sydney, and to the University of Glasgow for travel support for the second author.
 Some of the research for this paper was carried out at the MSRI Summer School in Geometric Group Theory in June 2015, and we thank MSRI for travel support for both authors.